yoasif/yoasif.github.io/_posts/2023-06-18-reddit-is-sowing-division-in-mod-teams-because-protest-is-working.markdown

 Which we generally agreed upon... until we didn't.

 Upon trying to get final approval on sending the response, we hit a snag.
-One of my fellow moderators had an issue with of of my concerns.
+One of my fellow moderators had an issue with one of my concerns.

 We ended up having a discussion that I had wanted to avoid.